 You may consider enforcing a policy of ‘phones turned off’ overnight or no ‘push’ alerts.
 Is more social time with the team needed to make sure people are still connecting on a personal level, work issues aside?

 Burnout is a real risk.
 Your people are your business; help them find the right headspace and equipment to achieve their potential.

 As you sent your staff home, you probably had the IT department calling tech partners to order new software licences and to scale up the server and hosting capacity to make the transition to remote working as smooth as possible.

 You may have spent over the odds in doing so due to an over-abundance of caution.
 That’s only natural, you were dealing with an unprecedented situation.
 Did you buy additional licences for applications that are now underutilised?
 Did you expand your bandwidth capacity with your networking provider to make sure there wouldn’t be a traffic bottleneck to your servers?
 As business returns to normal, you may be shelling out each month of capacity you aren’t using.

 Those decisions need revisiting to make sure your investment in technology is appropriate to the new normal while giving your flexibility and headroom to scale up the next time we are plunged into crisis.

-It was the nature in which we collaborated with and supported our colleagues during a stressful time.
-There is a lot of social science underpinning how teams collaborate together to achieve their goals.
+It was the nature in which we collaborated with and supported our colleagues during stressful times.
+There is a lot of social science underpinning how teams collaborate to achieve their goals.
 Much of that theory will need to be torn up based on what we experienced during the pandemic.